bdlucas1/3d-casting/MAKING.md

   sanding it), cadmium (really toxic), and/or indium (insanely expensive).

-* Hot plate and pot for melting the alloy.
-If you use your stove and favorite saucepan I'm not responsible for damage.
+* Hot plate, pot for melting the alloy, and a trivet or heat-resistant pad to set the hot pot on after pouring the metal.
 I use a small 4" 500 W hot plate and a similarly sized heavy stainless steel butter melting pot.
+(If you use your stove and favorite saucepan I'm not responsible for damage.)

+* I put the hotplate on a timed outlet and set it for half an hour because I don't trust myself to always remember to turn it off.

 * Safety equipment: goggles, oven mitts, long sleeved shirt and pants, shoes, tongs.
 The molten metal can burn you badly if you mishandle